 How much does rideshare insurance cost?

-Rideshare insurance often adds an extra cost to your current auto insurance premium.
+Rideshare insurance adds an extra cost to your current auto insurance premium.
 The exact cost depends on your coverage limits, driving record, vehicle type and state requirements.

 Do I need rideshare insurance for food delivery?